deanishe/alfred-relative-dates/README.md

 The Workflow includes a few defaults for the locales `en_US`, `en_GB` and `de_DE`.

-You can specify your own custom date formats using the following symbols, and you can also specify a `LANG` together with the format `lang=de` or `lang=de_DE` if you want to use dates formatted for a language different to your system's.
+You can specify your own custom date formats using the following symbols, and you can also specify a language (locale) with the format `lang=de` or `lang=de_DE` if you want to use dates formatted for a language different to your system's.

 | Symbol |                                                                                   Description                                                                                    |                                     Examples                                     |
 |--------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|